vincoss/blazor-samples/src/BlazorWebAssemblyApp_GameCanvas_Samples/Readme.md

 	whow many items show per canvas?
 		it depends on canvas and item size canvas height / item height
+	must get the larger size of the canvas to for the size each interval tick increment wisible items Y find how to virtualize items in html

 Default blank canvas
 	***** out canvas